Compactness

 Every open cover for \(X\) has a finite subcover.

 Mathematical Significance: The foundational definition.
-It ensures that global properties can be derived from finite local data - a prerequisite for Manifold Theory.
+It ensures that global properties can be derived from finite local data — the mechanism behind partition of unity constructions in Manifold Theory and Differential Geometry, where compactness lets us stitch local charts into global objects.

 2. Ball Cover Criterion